LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/21_customizing_gum_ui/index.md

 | :---------------------------------------------------------------------------------------------: |
 |            **Figure 12-3: The game using Gum now with custom styled UI components**             |

-The entire UI now has a cohesive stylet hat complements the visuals of the game.
+The entire UI now has a cohesive style that matches the rest of the game.

 ## Conclusion